WebLab.Tools

 The total GL of a meal predicts its overall effect on your blood glucose.
 Use these standard ranges to assess your results:

-• Low GL (10 or less): This is the ideal range for most meals.
-Foods and meals in this category cause a slow, steady rise in blood sugar, promoting sustained energy, satiety, and better health outcomes.
+• Low GL (10 or less): Ideal.
+Causes a slow, steady rise in blood sugar, promoting sustained energy and satiety.

 4 Smart Ways to Lower Your Meal's GL

 You have complete control over your meal's Glycemic Load.
-Use these four powerful strategies to blunt blood sugar spikes and create healthier, more balanced plates:
+Use these four powerful strategies to create healthier, more balanced plates:

-• Prioritize Fiber: Soluble fiber (in oats, beans, apples, nuts) and insoluble fiber (in leafy greens, broccoli, whole grains) act like a brake on digestion, slowing sugar absorption.
-Adding a large side salad to your pasta dish can significantly lower the meal's overall GL.
+• Prioritize Fiber: Fiber from vegetables, legumes, and whole grains acts like a brake on digestion, slowing sugar absorption.
+Adding a large side salad to a pasta dish can significantly lower its GL impact.

 • Add Lean Protein & Healthy Fats: Never eat a carb source alone.
 Protein and fat slow down how quickly your stomach empties, which buffers the blood sugar response.
-Adding grilled chicken and avocado to a baked potato results in a much lower GL than eating the potato by itself.
+Add grilled chicken and avocado to a baked potato for a much lower GL.

-• Swap Your Grains: Refined grains like white bread, white rice, and most breakfast cereals have a high GI.
-Switch to their low-GI, high-fiber counterparts like 100% whole wheat bread, quinoa, brown rice, or buckwheat.
+• Swap Your Grains: Switch refined grains like white bread and white rice for their low-GI, high-fiber counterparts like 100% whole wheat bread, quinoa, brown rice, or buckwheat.

 • Control Portions: The most direct way to lower GL is to manage the portion size of your carbohydrate sources.
-Instead of filling half your plate with rice, fill it with non-starchy vegetables and a moderate portion of rice.
+Fill half your plate with non-starchy vegetables, a quarter with lean protein, and a quarter with a high-fiber carb.

 Frequently Asked Questions (FAQ)